nuest/optimap/fly.io.md

 flyctl image show --app optimap-db
 ```

-Note the username, password, connection string etc. in a secure place and manually set `DATABASE_URL` for the other app.
+Note the username, password, connection string etc. in a secure place and manually set `DATABASE_URL` for the app.
 Note that you need to change connection type to `postgis`, i.e., start with `postgis://`.

 Create database and enable PostGIS